You’ve made it 6 days without smoking. Congratulations on reaching this significant milestone!

 What Happens After 6 Days of Not Smoking?

-You’re six days smoke-free.
-Take a moment to celebrate making it to this critical point.
+You’re six days smoke-free — take a moment to celebrate this critical milestone!

-Several significant changes have occurred throughout your body, signalling a gradual return to health.
+Several significant changes have occurred, signalling a return to health.

-- Just 20 minutes after you stubbed out your last cigarette, your heart rate and blood pressure returned to normal levels.
-Your circulation also improved, thanks to the increased blood flow throughout the body.
+- 20 minutes after your last cigarette: Heart rate and blood pressure start to normalise, circulation improves, thanks to the increased blood flow throughout the body.

-- 12 hours after quitting, the carbon monoxide levels in your blood fell, and the oxygen levels in your blood returned to normal again.
+- 12 hours after quitting: Carbon monoxide levels in your blood drop, oxygen levels increase.

 It’s clear that after six days of not smoking, your body is already well on its way to recovery — and you’re beginning to reap the rewards.